Haydelawal/NavigationBug/README.md

-# This is the buggy version of the project.
+# This is the fixed version of the project.

 The medium article in which the issue was explained is provided at: